brownplt/iticse-in-flow-2014/report/sections/pair-programming.md

 students to take a higher-level perspective on the task at hand, including the difference between understanding one's own code and understanding the code of others.
-IFPR should also force students to make their work understandable by others, which in part may be precipitated by reading others code.
 IFPR also forces students to trade off work, namely, time spent on their own assignment versus time spend on doing reviews.
 This trade-off is not present in PP.
-To continue the analogy with academic paper writing and reviewing: PP is more like working as coauthors, whereas IFPR is more like the relationship between a journal paper reviewer and an author (especially if there are multiple IFPR phases).
+To continue the analogy with academic paper writing and reviewing: PP is more like working as coauthors, whereas IFPR is more like the relationship between a journal paper reviewer and an author (especially if there are multiple IFPR stages).

-Due to the difference between solo and shared responsibility for the artefact, the dynamics of PP and IFPR differ.
-These differences are highlighted when  by considering the pairing of strong and weak students together.
+Due to the difference between solo and shared responsibility for the artifact, the dynamics of PP and IFPR differ.
+For one thing, due to the continuous communication required in PP, students are often immediately alerted to problems in program comprehension.
+In contrast, IFPR is separated by both space and time.
+As a result, programs can acquire significant accidental complexity.
+Students realize this, and thus learn about the difficulties of producing and reading code, both by trying to make sense out of the submissions of others and by seeing the feedback their own submissions receive.

-For instance, in PP if one student is stronger, then that student may drive the production of the artefact, or even take over the work, without the weaker student having the opportunity to participate fully and thus the weaker student may not benefit from the experience.
+The differences in shared responsibility can also be seen when pairing students of different strengths.
+In PP, if one student is stronger, that student may drive the production of the artifact, or even take over the work, without the weaker student having the opportunity to participate fully and thus the weaker student may not benefit from the experience.
 In IFPR, a strong student's assignment (and hence grade) is not affected by the weak student.
 The strong student is in a better position to help the weaker student; although though